 Another reason for the importance of attendance and participation in every class is that the course involves working with fellow students to share ideas and thinking.
 For example, each class you will work with a small group to engage fellow students in discussions on work being considered in class.
-You will also help other groups by providing ideas for scholarly inquiry in assignments.
-If you find that you are experiencing difficulties as a group collaborating, please inform the instructor.
+You will also help other classmates by providing ideas for scholarly inquiry in assignments.